dblsBR/dblsBR.github.io/README.md

 My CV can be found here (last update July 2024): [CV_DanielSilva](https://github.com/dblsBR/dblsBR/blob/aea6925868bdd842cb063e438ec563fce51dbd57/CV_DanielSilva.pdf), and here is my [Google Scholar page](https://scholar.google.com/citations?user=5xE4LwUAAAAJ&hl=pt-BR).

-### Updates (July 2024):
+### Updates (September 2024):
 * Our paper (with Dr. Kelly Sullivan, UARK) **An Optimization-Based Monte Carlo Method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes** is published at [NRL](http://doi.org/10.1002/nav.22218).
 * I am teaching **IE3800 - Deterministic Operations Research** this Fall semester and I am extremely excited about it!
-* I compelted the [Traiblazers in Engineering](https://engineering.purdue.edu/Engr/Trailblazers) program and I am now an offical [fellow](https://engineering.purdue.edu/Engr/Trailblazers/Fellows/2024/Lopes) of the class of 2024.
+* I completed the [Traiblazers in Engineering](https://engineering.purdue.edu/Engr/Trailblazers) program and I am now an offical [fellow](https://engineering.purdue.edu/Engr/Trailblazers/Fellows/2024/Lopes) of the class of 2024.
 * I successfully completed the IISE Future Faculty Fellow (3F) program, with the closing ceremonies being held the IISE Annual Conference & Expo in Montreal, Canada.
 This was a superb program, beyond all my expectations.